opendocsg/slw-judgments-backfill/2016_SGHC_40/report.md

 applied to all 37 artworks acquired by the plaintiffs.

 44     Moreover, material witnesses are not compellable to testify in Singapore but in Switzerland.
 These included Elena, Ekaterina, Sazonov and Yuri Bogdanov (a director of Rigmora Holdings Limited that provides administrative and financial services management to the plaintiffs) (“Bogdanov”).
 Indeed, it was the common argument of all the defendants that these persons do not reside in Singapore and cannot be compelled to testify here.
-According to _Rickshaw Investments Ltd v Nicolai Baron von Uexkull_ [2007] 1 SLR(R) 377 (“ _Rickshaw_ ”) at [19], there would be savings of time and resources if the trial is held in the forum in which the witnesses reside and where they are clearly compellable to testify.
+According to _Rickshaw Investments Ltd v Nicolai Baron von Uexkull_ <span class="citation">[2007] 1 SLR(R) 377</span> (“ _Rickshaw_ ”) at [19], there would be savings of time and resources if the trial is held in the forum in which the witnesses reside and where they are clearly compellable to testify.
 Mr Tong informed the court that the parties had also spent substantial sums just on translation services alone (of French newspaper articles and/or press releases as well as of Monasque legal documents into English).

 45     Mr Tong submitted that when the second of the two-stage _Spiliada_ test is applied, the burden is on the plaintiffs to show special circumstances why the Singapore proceedings should not be stayed.
-The _Spiliada_ test has been consistently adopted and applied by our Court of Appeal; (see _inter alia Virsagi_ , _Rickshaw_ , _PT Hutan Domas Raya v Yue Xiu Enterprises (Holdings) Ltd and another_ [2001] 1 SLR 104 and _JIO Minerals FZC and others v Mineral Enterprises Ltd_ [2011] 1 SLR 391 (“ _JIO Minerals_ ”).
+The _Spiliada_ test has been consistently adopted and applied by our Court of Appeal; (see _inter alia Virsagi_ , _Rickshaw_ , _PT Hutan Domas Raya v Yue Xiu Enterprises (Holdings) Ltd and another_ <span class="citation">[2001] 1 SLR 104</span> and _JIO Minerals FZC and others v Mineral Enterprises Ltd_ <span class="citation">[2011] 1 SLR 391</span> (“ _JIO Minerals_ ”).
 The appellate court has stated that in applying the _Spiliada_ test, the ultimate question is where the case may more suitably be tried in the interests of all the parties and of the ends of justice ( _Rickshaw_ at [13]).
-Mr Tong also cited _Virsagi_ and _Ram Parshotam Mittal v Portcullis Trustnet (Singapore) Pte Ltd and Others_ [2014] 3 SLR 1337 (“ _Ram Parshotam Mittal_ ”) in support of his clients’ position.
+Mr Tong also cited _Virsagi_ and _Ram Parshotam Mittal v Portcullis Trustnet (Singapore) Pte Ltd and Others_ <span class="citation">[2014] 3 SLR 1337</span> (“ _Ram Parshotam Mittal_ ”) in support of his clients’ position.

 46     The two defendants contended they had discharged stage one of the _Spiliada_ test in showing that this Suit’s real and substantive connection is with Switzerland.
 The burden therefore shifted to the plaintiffs to discharge stage two of the test as to why justice requires that a stay should be refused.